bueler/stokes-ice-tutorial/README.md

 ### prerequisites

-All of these Python programs use the [Firedrake](https://www.firedrakeproject.org/) library, which calls [PETSc](https://www.mcs.anl.gov/petsc/) to solve the equations.
+These Python programs use the [Firedrake](https://www.firedrakeproject.org/) library, which calls [PETSc](https://www.mcs.anl.gov/petsc/) to solve the equations.
 See the [Firedrake install directions](https://www.firedrakeproject.org/download.html) to install both libraries.
 Note that each time you run Firedrake you will need to activate the Python venv: `source firedrake/bin/activate`.
 For `stage1/` and `stage2/` you will need [Gmsh](https://gmsh.info/) to generate the meshes.
-For all stages, [Paraview](https://www.paraview.org/) is used for visualizing the results.
+For all stages, [Paraview](https://www.paraview.org/) is needed for visualizing the results.

 <p align="center">
 <img src="slides/figs/stage2.png" alt="ice speed in a glacier" />